achelfeld/MachineLearning_AndrewNgCoursera_HWinPython/README.md

 as part of the homework for this course and translated it to Python.
 The Python solutions are done in Jupyter notebooks.
 I ran some tests of how various parameters (i.e., learning rate, regularization, etc.) impact the results (i.e., accuracy, bias/variance tradeoff).
+The goal of solving the problems in Python and testing out the algorithms using both my own code and built-in algorithms was to 1) familiarize myself with Python, 2) familiarize myself with scikit-learn, and 3) explore how changing different parameters in machine learning algorithms can impact results.